 If your request does not produce this level of confusion, try contacting another branch.

-Step 3: Visit The Bank and Prepare For Disappointment
+Step 3: Visit The Bank & Prepare For Disappointment

 When you visit the bank, someone will probably greet you.
-If they are busy working with someone else, as they were when when I arrived, they may ask you to be seated and wait ten to fifteen minutes.
-Once they are ready, they will ask what they can do to help.
-Simply say, “I am looking to exchange my US dollars for (x number of) Euros.”
+If they are busy working with another client, as they were when when I arrived, they may ask you to be seated and to wait between ten to fifteen minutes or more.
+Once they are ready to help you, they will ask how they may assist you today.
+Simply respond, “I am looking to exchange my US dollars for (x number of) Euros.”

-The worker may respond, “My apologies.
-We only have denominations of 5 and 500 Euros so if you want (x Euros), that may not be so preferable.”
+The worker will respond, “My apologies.
+We only have denominations of 5 and 500 Euros so if you want (x Euros), that may not be preferable.”

 “Yeah, hmm, that really isn’t preferable, to be honest.
-You mean to tell me you can only give me the total amount I need with 5 Euro bills?”
+You mean to tell me you can only give me the total amount I need in 5 or 500 Euro bills?”

 “That is right.”

-“Okay, well… I kind of wish they specified that earlier when I had called.
-Will you be getting larger denominations in Euros anytime soon?”
+“Okay, well… I kind of wish they specified that earlier when I had called to discuss this transaction.
+Will you be getting larger denominations of Euros anytime soon?”

-“Okay, so… if I come back in the afternoon tomorrow, you willl have larger denominations?”
+“Okay, so… if I come back in the afternoon tomorrow, you will have larger denominations?”

 “That is right.”

 “Okay.
 Thank you.
-I’ll see you tomorrow then!”
+I guess I’ll see you tomorrow then!”

 Step 4: Drive Back The Next Day